fhvicente/order-system/README.md

 A project done during programming classes at university using JSONFY, KIVY, FLASK, MYSQL AND ROUTES.
 Basically it is a small ordering system for a pizzeria, which registers new customers, saves it in a database, which we can then list, delete and place orders by associating the customers in this database.

+To run the program just run the app.py file

 Some images below.

 Main menu: